tr

 Should I exchange money before traveling to Morocco?

 Morocco’s currency is the dirham (MAD).
 For the most part, Morocco is a cash country.
-Plan to use cash, and be pleasantly surprised when you find opportunities for credit cards.
+Plan to use cash, and when you find an opportunity for a credit card, it will be a pleasant surprise.

-It may be possible to order Moroccan dirham from your bank prior to travel.
+It may be possible to order Moroccan dirhams from your bank before travel.
 However, Moroccan dirham is a closed currency.
 If you find it outside Morocco, you’ll pay a lot for it.
-It is usually preferable to get dirham when you arrive.
+It is usually preferable to get dirhams when you arrive.
 There are ATMs all throughout the country.
 Your guide will be happy to take you to a money exchange cashpoint that will give you the best deal.
-We do not recommend using the ATMs or the the exchange counters in the airport as you will pay a higher exchange rate.
+We do not recommend using the ATMs or the exchange counters in the airport as you will pay a higher exchange rate.

 If you are an American citizen, the bank Charles Schwab, offers an excellent checking account.
-They do not charge any foreign fees on purchases or ATM withdraws.
-If you are charged for using a foreign ATM, they will refund the charge to you at the end of the month.
+They do not charge any foreign fees on purchases or ATM withdrawals.
+If your bank charges you for using a foreign ATM, they will refund you at the end of the month.

 It is good practice to notify your credit card companies and / or bank as to the dates of your travel to Morocco.